2yan/SQL_tools/sql_tools/README.md

 and more!

-- More complete examples with descriptions coming in at some point, for now you can explore the library by calling help( sql_tools ) and help( sql_tools.function ) where function is the function name you want help for, the majority of them have explanations.
+More complete examples with descriptions coming in at some point, for now you can explore the library by calling help( sql_tools ) and help( sql_tools.function ) where function is the function name you want help for; the majority of them have explanations.

 Final Note:
 you probably want to ensure you have some understanding of pandas dataframes as this library relies heavily on them.